mckim2020/lecture_notes/README.md

 # Lecture Notes
-Lecture notes and codes for courses at Stanford university
+Lecture notes and codes for courses at Stanford university (and KAIST)

 ## Introduction to Statistical Mechanics (ME346A)